 What is UCAS?

 UCAS stands for the Universities & Colleges Admissions Service, and it's the official portal to apply for universities in the UK.

 Think of it as the Common App of the UK; every university there is on it.

 There are some significant differences though between the Common App and UCAS, and even though there are also UK universities on the Common App, UCAS is the preferred and most efficient and affordable way to apply--even for international students.

 What does this mean?

-Students who have signed up for my College Abroad 'Lite' or College Abroad Comprehensive packages will be able to apply to UK universities through my portal, and I'll be able to review and approve their applications before they submit.
+Students who have signed up for my 20-hour or Premium advising packages will be able to apply to UK universities through my portal, and I'll be able to review and approve their applications before they submit.